-This is a topical issue because of the junior Doctor strikes that took place in 2015-2016.
+This is a topical issue because of the Junior Doctor strikes that took place.
 However, this does not mean that your discussion has to be shaped by the events that took place.
 Whilst it is important to mention them in order to show your awareness of current affairs, you do not have to be limited by this.

 Firstly, what is a strike and why is it morally problematic?
 A strike is defined as a refusal to work as a form of protest.
 The most obvious issue with this, in the case of Doctors, is the potential for patients to be harmed.
 This goes against the ethical principle of non-maleficence and therefore, some would argue, cannot be justified.

 If Doctors decided to strike because they wanted better food in the cafeteria, this could not be justified.
-However, if the reason was that they believed it would make a difference to their working conditions, then this has more potential to be justifiable.
+However, if the reason was that they believed it would make a difference to their working conditions, this has more potential to be justifiable.